-- [78] Copies of relevant case precedent offered in the Complainants evidence are provided beginning at page 231 to 360 in C.1." - [79] The Complainant submitted a recent case: 1544560 Alberta Ltd. v Edmonton (City), 2015 ABQB 520, where the issue was whether the CARB erred when it concluded that the assessment value was fair and equitable, without making an express finding on Market Value.
+- [80] The Complainant submitted a recent case: 1544560 Alberta Ltd. v Edmonton (City), 2015 ABQB 520, where the issue was whether the CARB erred when it concluded that the assessment value was fair and equitable, without making an express finding on Market Value.
 The relevance of this case was that this CARB has a responsibility to determine if an assessment is fair and equitable and the standard is reasonableness.
-If the Complainant has provided sufficient evidence and therefore reasonably satisfied the CARB through its evidence, then the onus shifts to the Respondent to convince the CARB that it has met the standards set out in the matter, and therefore the onus transferred onto the Respondent to provide evidence to justify the assessment.

-- [80] In summation, the Complainant contends that M & E, chattels and other related personal property intended for the better use of the business and not for improvement to the freehold are not assessable as improvements by the City. - [81] The Complainant further offers that the Board should consider and apply the Stack test to the assessment of improvements for the Tricycle Land (Burnco) property.
+If the Complainant has provided sufficient evidence and therefore reasonably satisfied the CARB through its evidence, then the onus shifts to the Respondent to convince the CARB that it has met the standards set out in the matter, and therefore the onus transferred onto the Respondent to provide evidence to justify the assessment. - [81] In summation, the Complainant contends that M & E, chattels and other related personal property intended for the better use of the business and not for improvement to the freehold are not assessable as improvements by the City. - [82] The Complainant further offers that the Board should consider the Stack test and apply the Stack test to the assessment of improvements for the subject property.